d12frosted/elpa-mirror/stable-melpa/char-menu-readme.txt

-This package allows to insert arbitrary symbols in Emacs in a very efficient and straightforward way.
-Whether you ever need to insert only a couple of proper punctuation symbols or you're a Unicode geek who likes all sorts of arrows and fancy math symbols, this package may be of some use.
+This package allows the user to create a menu for fast insertion of arbitrary symbols.

 Features:

-* it allows you organize all symbols you ever need into a hierarchy you define;
+* The symbols can be organized in hierarchies.

-* in that tree-like structure most frequently used commands will require only one key-press, while others may get dedicated section (for example, “arrows”) so you first select that section and then you choose a symbol in it;
+* Most frequently used symbols require only one keystroke, while others are placed in dedicated sub-menus (for example, “arrows”) and can be inserted with two or three keystrokes.

-* it makes sense to have paired characters in that menu, like “” (and for that matter arbitrary combinations of symbols);

-* however insertion of paired characters will place the point between them;

-* …and if you insert paired characters while some text is selected, they will wrap it.
+* Paired characters like `“”` can be inserted.
+Normally, the point will be placed between the characters, but if some text is selected, the paired character will wrap it without moving the point.